 Life can feel a lot more complicated once you’ve registered to collect GST.
 As certified accountants, we’re all too aware of this, so we’ve made it our mission to pick apart the complications and lay everything out for you in a straightforward way.
 On today’s agenda – the PAYG withholding section of your Business Activity Statements (BAS).

-If your business is registered to collect GST, you will have to lodge an annual, quarterly or monthly Business Activity Statement (BAS) form.
-The frequency of lodgement depends on your business turnover and the Australian Taxation Office ATO will contact you when your BAS is due.
+If your business is registered to collect GST, you will have to lodge an annual, quarterly, or monthly BAS form.
+Your frequency of lodgement will depend on your business turnover, but you can rely on the Australian Taxation Office (ATO) to contact you when your BAS is due.

-Pro Tax Tip: The ATO does not need amounts with a decimal point.
-You can round up or down to complete your BAS
+Pro Tax Tip: Though it does demand accuracy, the ATO does not need you to record amounts with a decimal point.
+You can round up or down to complete your BAS.

 What is included in the PAYG section of the BAS form?

-As an employer, you are obligated to meet your employees’ tax obligations.
-This is done through PAYG and paid to the ATO on behalf of your employee.
-It’s not just employees that you’ll need to set money aside for.
+As an employer, you must consistently meet your employees’ tax obligations.
+You do this via PAYG, which you pay to the ATO on behalf of your team members.
+Of course, it’s not just employees that you’ll need to set money aside for.